|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army on April 29, 1943.
-Disassembled and shipped overseas to Australia arriving on May 27, 1943 and reassembled.
+On April 29, 1943 delivered to the U.S. Army Air Force (USAAF) as P-39N-5-BE Airacobra serial number 42-19039.
+Disassembled and shipped overseas to Australia arriving May 27, 1943 and reassembled.

 Assigned to the 5th Air Force (5th AF), 71st Tactical Reconnaissance Group (71st TRG), 82nd Tactical Reconnaissance Squadron (82nd TRS).
 Nicknamed "San Antonio Rose" on the left side of the cockpit and "Jackie and Norma".
 Assigned to Lt.
 Charles W. Borders with crew chief was Sgt.
 Eugene F. Behnkendorf.
 A scoreboard was painted on the side of the nose wit six bomb insignia and one Japanese flag for a victory claim.